Q&A with Elizabeth Schowachert

 About Elizabeth Schowachert

 Elizabeth Schowachert is an abstract artist who works primarily with encaustic.
-She also specialize in crafting silicone tools for the Roland HOTbox, high quality sumi-e style horse hair brushes and mark making tools.
+She also specializes in crafting silicone tools for the Roland HOTbox, high-quality sumi-e style horse hair brushes and mark-making tools.

 Visit her website Elizabeth Schowachert Art to order art tools and brushes.